cshimvin/stuarts-travel-ms1/README.md

 - Frequent visitor goals
     - As a frequent visitor, I would like to see the latest holiday offers.
-Offer images must be of dimension 340x255 and in JPG format

 ### Design and Structure